 - Violent crimes.

-When you do a criminal history search, you generally won’t see if they has had any moving violations, like:
+When you do a criminal history search, you generally won’t see if they have had any moving violations, like:

 - Drivers license revoked or suspended.

 - Parking Tickets.

 - You must be over the age of 21.